 Good question.
 Joanne persuaded Poppy to help her break the rules and her actions had consequences.
 Considering the stakes, did Joanne do the right thing?
 This might be a good conversation for an ethics class.

-Joanne Gittens is a minor character in my novel, Virus Bomb.
-But her backstory matches what’s been on my mind since James Damore wrote his infamous memo about women in tech in the summer of 2017, Google’s Ideological Echo Chamber.
+Although Joanne Gittens is a minor character in my novel, Virus Bomb, her backstory matches what’s been on my mind since James Damore wrote his infamous memo about women in tech in the summer of 2017, Google’s Ideological Echo Chamber.
 Damore’s memo ignited a firestorm of criticism across the internet, and Google eventually fired him.

 It was a sad chapter for tolerance and inclusion on any side of the issue.
 But as a middle-aged bald guy from Minnesota, the whole episode also made me wonder if I carry any unconscious bias against women in the tech workplace.

 After mulling it over, I don’t think so.
 I’m willing to sit down with anyone and talk about it, and if I hear a persuasive argument, I might modify my opinion.
 But first, anyone who suggests there are no biological differences between men and women doesn’t know what they’re talking about.
 Women carry babies.
 Men don’t.
 That’s not politics, it’s biology.